JohannLai/doa/README.md

 app.listen({ port: 8000 });
 ```

 Adding middlewares through `app.use(middleware)`, will cause all of the middlewares to be executed upon each request in the specified order.
-When you call the middleware, it passed the context and next method in the stack
+When you call the middleware, it passed the context and next method in the stack.

 A more complex example with responseTime middleware, which will add `x-response-time` in response header: